 Courses:

-The theme includes both sustainable production and sustainable products.
-As part of the restructuring of the industry, students in several different areas must develop professional skills that can help the progress of different sustainable production solutions.
+The theme includes both future production and future products.
+As part of the restructuring of the industry, students in several different areas must develop professional skills that can help the progress of different future production solutions.

 Courses: